 The State of Tennessee, U.S. has warned residents to be on alert if they own a timeshare.
 The Tennessee Department of Commerce and Insurance say’s there is a big problem with people being scammed in their State and timeshares ranked amongst its highest complaint category.

 The Federal Trade Commission (FTC) is an independent agency of the United States government, its principal mission is the promotion of consumer protection.
-The FTC regularly warns timeshare owners and potential owners of the many pitfalls to ownership and scams they may be subjected to.
+The FTC regularly warns timeshare owners and potential owners of the many Hazards to ownership and scams they may be subjected to.
 It is estimated that around 9.2 million households in America own a timeshare, creating a huge market for potential scammers and fraudulent resale schemes.

 The FTC says buying a timeshare as an investment is a bad idea.
 There are so many timeshares and vacation plans left unwanted that the resale value is likely to a lot less than what you paid for it.